Bleeding and periods after ectopic pregnancy

 The lining of the uterus when we are pregnant, other than that which is taken up by the placenta, is called the decidua.
 The appearance of the normal lining of the uterus by the presence and action of progesterone (hormone that prepares the uterus for a fertilised egg) becomes decidualised.
 When an area of the decidua is shed we call it a decidual cast.
 It is thought to occur as a result of the lack of stability of the integrity of the lining and this lack of stability is because the hormones aren’t functioning properly in an ectopic pregnancy.

-The sudden drop in hormones can cause the material inside the uterus to be shed in layers and the material that is passed can be grey, pink or white as well as appear like a clot or dark or frank red blood.
+The sudden drop in hormones can cause the pregnancy tissue inside the uterus to be shed in layers and the material that is passed can be grey, pink or white as well as appear like a clot or dark or frank red blood.

 I haven't bled following my treatment with methotrexate.

-Not experiencing bleeding after being treated with methotrexate is not uncommon.
-Some do not have bleeding with this type of treatment.
+Not experiencing vaginal bleeding after being treated with methotrexate is not something you have to be too worried about.
+Some will not experience bleeding as a side effect with this medical treatment option.

-When can I expect a period after my ectopic and will it be painful?
+When can I expect the first period after my ectopic pregnancy and will it be painful?

-Before you can have a period, you would usually have to ovulate.
-It is perfectly possible to ovulate within 14 days after surgical treatment and almost as soon with methotrexate treatment, so it is important to be aware that it is possible to become pregnant without having a proper period first if you are not using some form of contraception.
+Before you can have a period, ovulation needs to occur.
+It is perfectly possible to ovulate 14 days after surgical treatment and almost as soon with methotrexate treatment.
+It is important to be aware that it is possible to become pregnant even without having the first period if you are not using some form of contraception when having sexual intercourse.

-The first period may be more painful or less so than usual, heavier or lighter, last for longer or shorter than usual – there really is no set pattern.
-You should be able to manage the discomfort with over-the-counter pain relief and should not be soaking a pad in less than an hour.
-If this is not the case, you should seek medical attention.
+The first period may be more painful or less so than usual, heavier or lighter, and last for longer or shorter than usual – there really is no set pattern.
+You should be able to manage the discomfort with over-the-counter (OTC) pain relief medications and should not be soaking a pad in less than an hour.
+If this is not the case, you should seek medical advice.

-Will my period cycle return to normal after my ectopic?
+Will my period cycle return to normal after my ectopic pregnancy?

-Before, they were 25/26 days but this time it has been 30 days and I have checked and am not pregnant.
+Before, they were 25/26 days but this time it has been 30 days.
+I have taken a pregnancy test and am not pregnant.
 Is my changed menstrual cycle length ok?

-The first period can occur up to six weeks after the ectopic pregnancy although it may not be like your normal period.
+The first period can occur up to ten weeks after the ectopic pregnancy although it may not be like your normal menstrual period.
 It might be heavier or lighter and it may be more painful than expected.
 The period after that is usually more like your usual pattern.
-However, although there is no medical reason for it, women do very often report some irregularity to their cycle for several months after an ectopic pregnancy.
+However, although there is no medical reason for it, women do very often report some irregularity in their cycle for several months after an ectopic pregnancy.

-Broadly speaking, doctors consider menstrual (period) cycles of between 23 to 42 days to be within normal parameters.
+Broadly speaking, doctors consider menstrual period cycles of between 23 to 42 days to be within normal parameters.
 If the first day of your last period was more than 42 days ago, make an appointment with your doctor to discuss the possible reasons for this.
+Your doctors may also discuss periods returning at a follow-up appointment.